 Coursework is compulsory in all modules and failure to participate in coursework is interpreted as evidence of lack of academic progress.
 Your academic progress is monitored throughout the year.
-In severe cases, students with poor academic progress can be required to withdraw from the University.
+In severe cases, students with poor academic progress can be required to withdraw from the University (even before the final examinations).

-Preparation of assignments: assignment and essay length
+Preparation of assignments